zskendall/dotfiles/keyboards/corne/log.md

 the wedges with some sandpaper to remove some of the texture, but since they're just for the keyboard to sit on, I'm not too concerned with the reduced quality.

-Note that as of 21 February 2020, I have only printed the right half.
-The first attempt at the left half, as indicated in the table above, failed when the part separated from the printer bed.

 #### Acrylics
 Even though I didn't purchase LEDs, having a hotswappable board means I can take